ant-louis/netbert/search/rfc/webapp/README.md

 ```

 #### Download pre-trained NetBERT model
-You can download a pre-trained NetBERT model with [🤗 Transformers](https://github.com/huggingface/transformers) as follows:
+You can download the pre-trained NetBERT model with [🤗 transformers](https://github.com/huggingface/transformers) as follows:
 ```
 from transformers import AutoTokenizer, AutoModel

 # Load model.
-tokenizer = AutoTokenizer.from_pretrained("namespace/awesome-name-you-picked")
+tokenizer = AutoTokenizer.from_pretrained("antoiloui/netbert")
-model = AutoModel.from_pretrained("namespace/awesome-name-you-picked")
+model = AutoModel.from_pretrained("antoiloui/netbert")

 # Save it.
 model.save_pretrained("path/to/local/folder")